sundew28/passenger-code-test/README.md

 $ git clone https://github.com/sundew28/passenger-code-test.git
 ```

 Once you are done cloning the repo next would be to run composer in your console to install laravel framework dependencies by running the below composer command.
+Make sure you have composer installed

 Via Composer